 A ferrite core can be added to a coil.
-The ferrite core can be a cylindrical one, or can be a “C” or E-shaped pot.
+The ferrite core can be a cylindrical one, a “C” or E-shaped pot or "U-Yoke".
 A shield ring can also be represented. +Point Like and Rototest like come also with their ferrite core (respectively “+” and “D” shape).

 CIVA allows the user to simulate multi-sensors and multi-frequencies channels.
 Several acquisition channels may be defined in a single simulation: Absolute, differential, reflection (separated transmit/receive) at different frequencies.